Jazz guitarist: Post-Christian era

 Although Charlie Christian had a brief career (1939-1941), his impact was big enough that some critics divide the history of jazz guitar into pre-Christian and post-Christian eras.
 Mary Osborne saw Christian perform when he visited her home state of North Dakota in 1938.
 The performance inspired her to buy an electric guitar.

 Oscar Moore, Irving Ashby, and John Collins were the successive guitarists for the Nat King Cole Trio who helped establish this kind of jazz trio format.
 In the early 1940s, Al Casey contributed to the liveliness of the Fats Waller Trio, while Tiny Grimes played electric four-string tenor guitar with the Art Tatum Trio.
 Barney Kessel and Herb Ellis continued the swing aspect of Christian's music into the 1950s.

 As the swing era turned to bebop, guitarists moved away from Charlie Christian's style.
 Two pioneers of bebop, Charlie Parker and Dizzy Gillespie, recorded with young guitarists Bill DeArango and Remo Palmier and inspired Chuck Wayne to change his approach.
 Billy Bauer explored unconventional territory with Lennie Tristano and Lee Konitz, playing dissonant chords and trying to adapt the abstraction of Konitiz and Warne Marsh to the guitar.
 Although Jimmy Raney was influenced by Tristano, his harmonies were more subtle and logical.
 Johnny Smith carried this love of harmony into a romantic, chordal style, as in his hit ballad "Moonlight in Vermont".
 Tal Farlow avoided the abstraction of Tristano.
 Farlow blamed his ability to play quickly on the need to keep up with bandleader Red Norvo.

-Wes Montgomery, Kenny Burrell and Jim Hall are perhaps the most important jazz guitar players of the sixties and of the following decades.
+Wes Montgomery, Grant Green, Kenny Burrell and Jim Hall are perhaps the most important jazz guitar players of the sixties and of the following decades.

 Bossa nova became popular in the early 1960s.
 The album Jazz Samba, released by Verve records in 1962, by Stan Getz and Charlie Byrd mixed jazz and samba.
 Two years later, with the album Getz/Gilberto with some compositions by Antonio Carlos Jobim, among them "The Girl from Ipanema", the bossa nova exploded.
 Although bossa nova isn't synonymous with jazz, the intermingling was fruitful for both genres.
 Brazilian guitarists include João Gilberto, Baden Powell de Aquino, and Bola Sete.